martinchernyavskiy/Notes/China notes/Video Streaming with AI.md

 	- Use probability by analyzing features to pre-cache content to specific regions

 - Tile-based 360-degree Video Streaming
-	- Rendering unseen elements of the 360 video wastes the bandwitch
+	- Rendering unseen elements of the 360 video wastes the bandwidth
-	- Thus, we need to predict which direction is oreferred
+	- Thus, we need to predict which direction is preferred to be seen by users --> moving objects
 ## Content Transmission

 ## Content Recommendations